LTI 1.3 Single Sign On (SSO) from WordPress

 Step 5

-Add the private key ID and the private key.
+Scroll down to Security Settings and enter the Key ID and a private key.
 To add a private key, you can use the private key generation tool below:

-Once done, click on the Save changes button and then go back to the LTI tools main menu.
+Once done, click on the Save Changes button and then go back to the LTI tools main menu (Settings > LTI Tools) .

 Step 6